sylchw/The-Basics-for-getting-settled-down/README.md

 1. Buying a **used** car
 - To find used cars: https://autotempest.com
 - Video tutorial on how to buy a used car: https://www.youtube.com/watch?v=vC8LbvYk6es
-- Used car inspection checklist: https://goo.gl/uqaWYa
+- Used car inspection checklist by ChrisFix (Youtuber): https://goo.gl/uqaWYa
-- To avoid paying sales tax for peer to peer sales, check if the seller is willing to declare the sale as a **gift**.
+- To avoid paying sales tax for peer to peer sales, check if the seller is willing to declare the sale as a **GIFT**.
+Add them on facebook as friends or something to show as proof if DMV asks.
+Savings of up to a few hundred bucks.

 ### Money
 1. Chase freedom unlimited VISA